admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Range/min](http://admin-shell.io/aas/3/0/Range/min) The attribute min of the Range class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

+## Range/valueType
+ Data type of the min und max attributes

+ [http://admin-shell.io/aas/3/0/Range/valueType](http://admin-shell.io/aas/3/0/Range/valueType) The attribute valueType of the Range class as defined in IDTA-01001-3-0.

 ## Referable
  An element that is referable by its idShort.
 This id is not globally unique.
 This id is unique within the name space of the element.